Contact for Summer Volunteering Opportunities

 Project/Focus: Groups work with several non-profit agencies in the St. Louis metropolitan area.
 Work may include sorting donations, stocking shelves, bagging groceries, cleaning facilities or assisting neighbors, working in a children’s summer program, painting and yard service.
 Activities can be tailored according to group interests and staff availability.
 Groups get an overview of many ways the church is active in mission here.

 Educational/Advocacy Components: The "Urban Encounter" program is designed with three components: 1) service work, 2) reflection on the experience, and 3) rest and recreation.
 Groups should plan to work 4-5 hours per day at each mission site.
 Trained facilitators are available one evening to help youth reflect on issues of poverty and social justice.
-Interaction with local youth groupsis a potential part of this program.
 Local recreational opportunities include swimming, major and minor league baseball games, St. Louis Arch, Six Flags, St. Louis Zoo, Grant's Farm, City Museum and many special interest museums.

 Time: Weeklong "Urban Encounter" mission trips may be scheduled from late May through August.
 Trips of less than a full week and trip September through May are also available.
 Call for availability.